 Who is Inside Education?

 Inside Education is an award-winning not-for-profit charitable education society.
 We provide educational programs and services to Alberta’s K-12 school system all related to Alberta’s natural resources and environment.
-We have more than 25 years experience delivering education programs for Alberta’s teachers and students.
-Navigate 2016 is an exciting next step where teachers and students are invited to learn together by adopting the role of “Leadership Teams,” and learn with and from experts in the environmental community, industry, government and post secondary institutions.
+We have over 30 years of experience delivering education programs for Alberta’s teachers and students.
+Navigate is an exciting next step where teachers and students are invited to learn together by adopting the role of “Leadership Teams,” and learn with and from experts in the environmental community, industry, government and post secondary institutions.

 Our staff are all experienced in delivering engaging, fun and safe education programs indoors and out!

-The Navigate Summit is being held from the evening of Thursday, March 10 through to just before noon on Sunday, March 13, 2016.
+The Navigate Summit is being held from the Thursday evening through to noon on Sunday.

-Navigate 2016 is an opportunity for 20 high schools from across Alberta to each send teams of four exceptional young people for three days of exploring key topics and issues in Alberta.
+The Navigate summit is an opportunity for 20 high schools from across Alberta to each send teams of four exceptional young people to explore key topics and issues in Alberta.
 Participating students will have an opportunity to investigate the science, issues, and careers related to water, energy, climate change, and more!.
 As a culminating activity of the Summit, each high school team will be challenged to come up with creative ways to share their learning with their classmates upon returning to school.
 These Education Action Plans will help make sure the next generation of Alberta’s young people will continue to become more literate about our province’s unique environmental landscape

 The Summit is an exceptional learning opportunity, it is not a public relations event.
 Students will learn about many aspects of our water resources – sources, quality, quantity, management, development. issues, and stewardship – they will learn the connection of each of these to their daily lives today and into the future.
 They will further have an opportunity to assess the positive and negative economic, environmental and social values connected to water in Alberta.
 While support from Alberta’s industries and the Government of Alberta has made it possible for all schools to attend the Navigate Summit at no cost, the Summit will not promote any specific viewpoint or perspective.